nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [infracloud.io: Introduction to Multi-Tenancy in Kubernetes](https://www.infracloud.io/blogs/multi-tenancy-kubernetes/)
 - [redhat.com: Kubernetes architecture: How to use hierarchical namespaces for multiple tenants](https://www.redhat.com/architect/kubernetes-hierarchical-namespaces) Hierarchical namespaces make it easier to manage individual tenants' permissions and capabilities in a multi-tenant Kuberentes architecture.

+##### Kiosk Multi-Tenancy Extension for Kubernetes
+- [==loft-sh/kiosk==](https://github.com/loft-sh/kiosk) kiosk Multi-Tenancy Extension For Kubernetes - Secure Cluster Sharing & Self-Service Namespace Provisioning.
+- Kubernetes is designed as a single-tenant platform, which makes it hard for cluster admins to host multiple tenants in a single Kubernetes cluster.
+However, sharing a cluster has many advantages, e.g. more efficient resource utilization, less admin/configuration effort or easier sharing of cluster-internal resources among different tenants.
+- While there are hundreds of ways of setting up multi-tenant Kubernetes clusters and many Kubernetes distributions provide their own tenancy logic, there is no lightweight, pluggable and customizable solution that allows admins to easily add multi-tenancy capabilities to any standard Kubernetes cluster.

 ##### Creating Users
 * [cloudhero.io](https://cloudhero.io/creating-users-for-your-kubernetes-cluster) Creating Users for your Kubernetes Cluster.
 Learn how to use x509 certificates to authenticate users in your cluster.